 Design maturityDeveloping a mature Australian design industry

-There has been much recent social media comment about the branding of the Australian Centre for the Moving Image (ACMI).
+There was much social media comment about the branding of the Australian Centre for the Moving Image (ACMI).
 The new brand was developed by a UK firm after a tender process.

 If you look at the US and UK you will see very strong design associations; Design Management Institute (DMI), Design Business Association (DBA), UK Design Council.
 The latter is government funded while the others are supported by members.
 However I doubt that Australian design agencies would be prepared to pay the fees that support the DMI and DBA.
 The fees we pay AGDA will never allow it to successfully champion design in Australia.